Horse trams in Adelaide: Investigations

 Public transport was beyond the financial reach of many people in Adelaide's early days following European settlement in 1836.
 However, the 1870s brought good harvests and prosperity to South Australia, and one of the consequences was a vast improvement in Adelaide transport services through the widespread introduction of horse buses, which charged fares about one-fifth those of coaches.
 But despite some good services, many of the operators had little regard for their customers' interests: complaints were made that the conveyances were filthy, with faded and ragged seat cushions and compartments rarely swept out.

 During the early 1870s Sir Edwin Smith and Mr W. C. Buik, both prominent in Kensington and Norwood Corporation then Adelaide City Council (and both later mayors of Adelaide), spent some time inspecting European tramways.
-They were impressed with horse trams, since one horse hauling a tram could move three to ten times as many people compared with a horse bus and the ride was far superior.
+They were impressed with horse trams, since one horse hauling a tram could move three to ten times as many people compared with a horse-drawn omnibus and the ride was far superior.
 On returning to Adelaide they promoted the concept.
 In April 1875 they issued a prospectus for a new joint stock company, the Adelaide and Suburban Tramway Company.
 Private commercial interests lobbied the state government for legislative support, over Adelaide City Council's objections related to licensing and control.

 Horse tram 79 of the Adelaide & Suburban Tramway Company Limited at the Kensington depot, about 1909.
 Horse trams were built to be as light as possible to maximise payload.
 Occasionally, when another tram needed to pass, the passengers and the two crew would get out, "derail" the tram and wheel it aside to make way.

 Public expectations were favourable, reflected by an editorial comment in The Register newspaper:

 Of the advantage of street tramways there can be no doubt.
 Whatever incredulity might at one time have existed upon the subject is now entirely removed by the great success which has attended their introduction in England and on the Continent of Europe, as well as in America. ...

 There can be no question that Adelaide is greatly behind many modern cities in facilities for street conveyance, those which are provided being in many respects a long way behind the times.
 The experience of other cities where railways worked by horse traction have been in use for some time is universal in their favour.
 The unpleasant jolting which is a general characteristic of a ride in most of our city conveyances is done away with, and greater safety and convenience are ensured.

 The Adelaide and Suburban Tramway Company had prudently refrained from committing itself to ordering equipment until the Parliament of South Australia passed the necessary private Act granting powers to construct and operate the line.
 It was 19 months before that occurred, especially since considerable opposition was raised by the Corporation of the City of Adelaide, mainly over who should have the right to control and license the cars.